 Economic actors must consider biodiversity issues and place them at the heart of their strategy for many reasons.
-In 2020, the World Economic Forum53 identified biodiversity loss as the "second most impactful and third most likely risk for the next decade".
+In 2020, the World Economic Forum identified biodiversity loss as the "second most impactful and third most likely risk" between now and 2030.

 Companies exploit natural capital directly or indirectly as part of their operations and they are reliant on the provision of ecosystem services to function properly.
-All economic activities in their supply chains are at least indirectly threatened.

-From agriculture and construction through to new technologies, tourism and the pharmaceutical industry, economic activities use nature, either by exploiting natural resources (renewable or not), or by exploiting ecosystem services (regulating services, cultural services, etc., see above).
+All economic activities are at least indirectly threatened via their supply chains.
+From agriculture and construction through to new technologies, tourism and the pharmaceutical industry, economic activities use nature, either by extracting or exploiting natural resources (renewable or not), or by exploiting ecosystem services (regulating services, cultural services, etc., see above).